vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 **11/12/2016**

 Attended the "Snatch" crossfit seminar at NC Fit - followed by practice of progressions.
 Snatch is still one of the hardest compound movements in crossfit for me.
 Was good to get some guidance on its technique.
-Felt good to gets some weights up overhead after a while.
+Felt good to get some weights up overhead after a while.